-Our review of the stage 2 letters, which represent the last step in the SRA's internal process before any independent review, showed these responses to be of consistently high quality, being well written, appropriately empathetic, and being very clear that in most cases there was nothing more that the SRA could offer a complainant, typically because the matters complained of were not regarded as severe enough for the SRA to take major regulatory action.
+As in previous years, our review of the stage 2 letters, which represent the last step in the SRA's internal process before any independent review, showed these responses to be of consistently high quality, being well written, appropriately empathetic, and being very clear that in most cases there was nothing more that the SRA could offer a complainant, typically because the matters complained of were not regarded as severe enough for the SRA to take major regulatory action.

 There were a number of occasions where the stage 2 response identified the need for a clarification or addition to what had been included within an earlier stage 1 response from the unit concerned.
 Overall, our assessment of the stage 1 responses was that they were of a consistently good standard, albeit not as strong as those produced by the specialist Corporate Complaints Officers, with the main difference being that occasionally points of detail were omitted in stage 1 letters or the author had not picked up a particular nuance within a complaint.
-There was only one stage 1 letter, out of the many hundreds of items that we reviewed, where our reviewers regarded the standard of proof-reading as falling below that which the SRA would have expected of itself.
+However, there were no letters which we would have characterised as "poor."